linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 - Once on the latest BIOS, reset it defaults (maybe even go as far as taking the CMOS battery out a few minutes to hard reset).
 - Make sure CFG Lock is Disabled.
 Alternatively, enable AppleCpuPmCfgLock and AppleXcpmCfgLock in Kernel, however, its better for performance to disable CFG Lock with the UEFI Variables below.
 You can also use the CFG Lock tool included to find the bit and flip it between Enabled and Disabled.
 - Avoid Samsung PM drives as they did not let me go past the installer, it would always crash (may be fixed with NVMEFix.kext, I just bought a Sabrent SSD instead).
+- To add to the above point, just use a Sabrent SSD to make your life easy.
+I never got Samsung/Toshiba drives to work with the installer (they come as default with XPS/Optiplex computers).
-- For Big Sur, if you're using Dell Wireless 1820A or something similar, make sure to modify your config [according to the "Please pay attention" section](https://github.com/acidanthera/AirportBrcmFixup#please-pay-attention), otherwise it will take forever to boot into the installer.
+- For Big Sur, if you're using Dell Wireless 1560/1820A or something similar, make sure to modify your config [according to the "Please pay attention" section](https://github.com/acidanthera/AirportBrcmFixup#please-pay-attention), otherwise it will take forever to boot into the installer.

 ## BIOS Settings